 We are once again live from Blizzard Arena in Burbank, CA!
-This time we’re covering the HCT (Hearthstone Championship Tour) 2018 Fall Championships!
-As part of our coverage, we had the awesome privilege of sitting down with one of the very best Hearthstone pros in the world, David “JustSaiyan” Shan.
-We discussed several topics, like nerves on stage, competing for Tempo Storm, qualifying for Worlds, pre-game rituals, favorite music, regional rivalries, and so much more!
-Check out the full interview below!
+This time we’re covering the Hearthstone Championship Tour (HCT) 2018 Fall Championships!
+As part of our coverage, we had the privilege to sit down with one of the very best Hearthstone pros in the world David “JustSaiyan” Shan.
+We discussed several topics like nerves on stage, competing for Tempo Storm, qualifying for Worlds, pre-game rituals, favorite music, regional rivalries and so much more!

 DES: Hey all!
-Taha Zaidi here with Daily Esports, and I’m sitting with David “JustSaiyan” Shan after he went 2-0 to begin the tournament and quickly qualify for the next round!
+Taha Zaidi here with Daily Esports.
+I’m sitting with David “JustSaiyan” Shan after he went 2-0 to begin the tournament and quickly qualified for the next round!

 How are you feeling with your progress so far?

 JustSaiyan: I’m feeling pretty good.
 It was nice to get out of groups and just have some time to relax and get some free time before the final day.